-I. MINNESOTA TRANSFER CURRICULUM (MNTC)/ GENERAL EDUCATION REQUIREMENTS......40 CREDITS GOAL 1: WRITTEN AND ORAL COMMUNICATION11 CR COMM 1114, Fundamentals of Public Speaking, 3 cr OR COMM 1130, Interpersonal Communication, 3 cr ENGL 1117, Reading and Writing Critically I, 4 cr ENGL 1118, Reading and Writing Critically II, 4 cr GOAL 2: CRITICAL THINKING MAY BE MET BY ANY COURSE IN MNTC 1-10 GOALS GOAL 3: NATURAL SCIENCESminimum of 6 CR A minimum of two courses with a lab from two different areas that meet MNTC Goal 3 GOAL 4: MATHEMATICS/LOGICAL REASONINGminimum of 3 CR Credits from MNTC Goal 4 GOAL 5: HISTORY AND THE SOCIAL AND BEHAVIORIAL SCIENCESminimum of 9 CR A minimum of two credits from each of three areas from MNTC Goal 5 GOAL 6: HUMANITIES - THE ARTS, LITERATURE AND PHILOSOPHYminimum of 9 CR A minimum of two credits from each of three areas from MNTC Goal 6 Goals 7, 8, 9, 10: Two credits from each of the following areas: Goal 7: Human Diversity Goal 8: Global Perspective Goal 9: Ethic & Civic Responsibility Goal 10: People & Environment II.
-PROGRAM CORE REQUIREMENTS......2 CREDITS INFS 2915, Introduction to Information Literacy: Honors, 1 cr HONR 2900, Honors Capstone, 1 cr Any combination of Health courses (numbered 1102, 1109, 1110, 1111, 1114, 1132, 1135, 2126) and/or Physical Education courses (numbered 1100-1199).
-1 credit may be from Varsity Athletes (PHED 1210-1236; PHED 2210-2236).
-First Year Experience, 1 cr FYEX 1000, College Success Strategies, required of some entering students.
-Any course numbered above 1000 WWW.RCTC.EDU
+I MINNESOTA TRANSFER CURRICULUM (MNTC)/ GENERAL EDUCATION REQUIREMENTS GOAL 2: CRITICAL THINKING MAY BE MET BY ANY COURSE IN MNTC 1-10 GOALS GOAL 3: NATURAL SCIENCESminimum of 6 CR A minimum of two courses with a lab from two different areas that meet MNTC Goal 3 GOAL 4: MATHEMATICS/LOGICAL REASONINGminimum of 3 CR Credits from MNTC Goal 4 GOAL 5: HISTORY AND THE SOCIAL AND BEHAVIORIAL SCIENCESminimum of 9 CR A minimum of two credits from each of three areas from MNTC Goal 5 GOAL 6: HUMANITIES - THE ARTS, LITERATURE AND PHILOSOPHYminimum of 9 CR A minimum of two credits from each of three areas from MNTC Goal 6 Goals 7, 8, 9, 10: Two credits from each of the following areas: Goal 7: Human Diversity Goal 8: Global Perspective Goal 9: Ethic & Civic Responsibility Goal 10: People & Environment II.
+PROGRAM CORE REQUIREMENTS III.
+HEALTH AND PHYSICAL EDUCATION REQUIREMENTS

+FYEX 1000, College Success Strategies, 1 cr